 Have a look at ESPN+

 If nothing else — and if you're a sports fan of any kind — you also should consider a subscription with ESPN+.
 It runs on the same underlying platform as Disney+, so you'll be pretty familiar with how things work.

 And then there's the matter of original content.
 Think Peyton Manning was resting in his retirement?
 Not quite.
 Peyton's Places is keeping him plenty busy.
-Plus football coach Les Miles has a show, you can find the irreplaceable duo of Boomer and TJ — and so much more, right there on ESPN+.
+Football coach Les Miles has a show, and you can find the irreplaceable duo of Boomer and TJ — and so much more, right there on ESPN+.

 And, yes, you can watch ESPN+ on your TV, too.

 The third arm of the trifecta is Hulu, which Disney also controls.
 It's where you'll find all the on-demand content you've come to know from that service, as well as original shows like The Handmaid's Tale.
 In addition, Hulu is where much content originally planned for Disney+ is ending up as Disney tries to keep Disney+ to more family-friendly fare, so the bundle will be the only way to ensure that you can see all of the content that's coming down the pipeline.

 And perhaps more important for Disney's purposes is Hulu with Live TV which, as the name implies, gets you live (and local) television alongside all that other content.
 You can now get the Disney+ bundle with Hulu + Live TV, which allows you to watch current Disney Channel shows — and tons more channels — along with legacy shows and older seasons on Disney+.

 How does the Disney Plus library compare outside the US?

 There are differences in available content between countries.
 For instance, French law forbids theatrically released films from being put on a streaming service in that country for three years, so don't expect to see Avengers: Endgame on Disney+ in France until 2021 unless Disney manages some true shenanigans or gets that law changed somehow.